Egypt–Israel relations

-Egypt–Israel relations are foreign relations between Egypt and Israel.
-The state of war between both countries which dated back to the 1948 Arab–Israeli War culminated in the Yom Kippur War in 1973, and was followed by the 1979 Egypt–Israel peace treaty a year after the Camp David Accords, mediated by U.S. president Jimmy Carter.
+Foreign relations between Egypt and Israel, which dated back to the 1948 Arab–Israeli War culminated in the Yom Kippur War in 1973, and was followed by the 1979 Egypt–Israel peace treaty a year after the Camp David Accords, mediated by U.S. president Jimmy Carter.
 Full diplomatic relations were established on January 26, 1980, and the formal exchange of ambassadors took place one month later, on February 26, 1980, with Eliyahu Ben-Elissar serving as the first Israeli Ambassador to Egypt, and Saad Mortada as the first Egyptian Ambassador to Israel.
 Egypt has an embassy in Tel Aviv and a consulate in Eilat.
 Israel has an embassy in Cairo and a consulate in Alexandria.
 Their shared border has two official crossings, one at Taba and one at Nitzana.
 The crossing at Nitzana is for commercial and tourist traffic only.
 The two countries' borders also meet at the shoreline of the Gulf of Aqaba in the Red Sea.

 Peace between Egypt and Israel has lasted for more than forty years and Egypt has become an important strategic partner of Israel.
 In January 2011, Binyamin Ben-Eliezer, a former defense minister known for his close ties to Egyptian officials, stated that "Egypt is not only our closest friend in the region, the co-operation between us goes beyond the strategic."
 Nevertheless, the relationship is sometimes described as a "cold peace", with many in Egypt skeptical about its effectiveness.
-According to the 2019-2020 survey, 13% of Egyptians support diplomatic recognition of Israel while 85% oppose.
+According to a 2019–2020 survey, 13% of Egyptians support diplomatic recognition of Israel while 85% oppose.
 The Arab-Israeli conflict kept relations cool and anti-Israeli incitement is prevalent in the Egyptian media.